neptune-greentech/neptune/README.md

 # Neptune

-A green wordpress theme.
+A green WordPress theme.
-Since a lot of people is using wordpress, and considering our ecological ideology, we want to provide people a way to reduce their carbon footprint, without changing their CMS.
+Since a lot of people is using WordPress, and considering our ecological ideology, we want to provide people a way to reduce their carbon footprint, without changing their CMS.

 -   [Theme](#theme)
     -   [Customizer](#page-editor)